simonjwright/analytical-engine/README.md

     * Card Library Inclusion Requests
     * Decimal Place Expansion Cards

-As a minor change, lower case can be used: `n001 42` is acceptable (it stores 42 into column 1).

 As in the [Fourmilab Java implementation][], multiplication can be indicated by `*` or `×`, division by `/` or `÷`.

 [Fourmilab Java implementation]: https://www.fourmilab.ch/babbage/cards.html

+When counting for Combinatorial Cards (conditional and unconditional jumps), remember that comment cards (cards starting with a period or white space) need to be included!

+### Changes

+  * As a minor change, lower case can be used: `n001 42` is acceptable (it stores 42 into column 1).
+  * Text after the required content is ignored, so comments can be included: `n001 42 the answer` is acceptable.

 ## Examples